wiliam227user/Tugas-3-Aplikasi-SITTA-UT/README.md

 ```
 ⚙️ How to Run the Application
 Because this application uses fetch() to retrieve the local dataBahanAjar.json file, it cannot be run by simply double-clicking on the index.html file as it will be blocked by the browser's CORS (Cross-Origin Resource Sharing) policies.
 You must run it using a Local Web Server.

 Option 1: Using VS Code (Recommended)

-Open this project folder in Visual Studio Code.
+1.Open this project folder in Visual Studio Code.
-Install the Live Server extension.
+2.Install the Live Server extension.
-Right-click on the index.html file and select "Open with Live Server".
+3.Right-click on the index.html file and select "Open with Live Server".
-The browser will automatically open at http://127.0.0.1:5500.
+4.The browser will automatically open at http://127.0.0.1:5500.

 Option 2: Using Python

 If you already have Python installed on your computer, open the terminal/CMD inside this project folder and run:
 python -m http.server 8000
 Then open your browser at http://localhost:8000

 Option 3: Using Node.js

 Open the terminal/CMD inside this project folder and run:
 npx http-server

 👨‍💻 Author
 Developed by Ignatius Wilhelmus Kim Kerans for a Web-Based Programming Assignment / Project at Universitas Terbuka.